Work in Canada

 How To Immigrate To Canada As A Nurse In 2017

-As Canada opens its doors to the international trained nurses, there are definitive steps and procedures that nurses must follow to enable them to immigrate to live and work in Canada.
-From the beginning, it is important to understand that all Canadian provinces have their own requirements and regulations, including professional designations, such as LPN, RPN or RN and must meet the mandatory education requirements for a nurse in Canada.
+Canada opens its doors to international trained nurses.
+These are the definitive steps and procedures that nurses must follow to enable them to immigrate to live and work in Canada.
+From the beginning, it is important to understand that all Canadian provinces have their own requirements and regulations, including professional designations, such as LPN, RPN or RN and mandatory education requirements that must all be met for a nurse in Canada.

 Once the file is complete, NNAS will evaluate it and provide you with online access to an Advisory Report, which contains results of the evaluation.
 NNAS will also send a copy of this report to the relevant regulatory body.